-Work in Progress – Jason Hurley: Augmented reality with mobile technologies: Can it lead to learning and engagement with historical settings?
+Work in Progress – Jason Harley: Augmented reality with mobile technologies: Can it lead to learning and engagement with historical settings?

-Work in Progress continues with Jason Hurley (LEADS – Education) “Augmented reality with mobile technologies: Can it lead to learning and engagement with historical settings?”
+Work in Progress continues with Jason Harley (LEADS – Education / UdeM HERON Lab) “Augmented reality with mobile technologies: Can it lead to learning and engagement with historical settings?”

 Secondary Contact Information